SyedGhazanferAnwar/MailGeek/README.md

 # MailGeek
 A chrome plugin enabling you to track when your mails are read by your recipient.
 As soon as your recipient opens the mail you are notified by a mail that your mail is read by recipient.
+# NOTE
+The Notification Email may be found in Spam when you are using for first time.Mark them as not Spam and next time it won't go in spam.
 ## How to use
 First of all download the mailgeek repository.
 Then follow the steps below:
 1. Goto chrome options->More tools->Extensions